MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD06_LAB_MANUAL.md

 #### Scenario

 You are planning to create and code an MVC model that implements your plan for butterflies in the butterflies’ shop application.
 The model includes properties that describe butterfly.
-The model must enable the application to store uploaded butterflies.
+The model must enable the application to store the uploaded butterflies.

 #### Objectives